rackerlabs/support-how-to/content/how-to/rackspace-intelligence/working-with-notifications-in-rackspace-intelligence/index.md

 ### Edit a notification

-To edit a notification, click the settings icon to the left of the notification name on the Notifications page.
+To edit a notification, click the settings icon to the left of the notification name on the **Notifications** page.

 You can perform the following modifications to notifications:

 #### Update the settings for a notification

 1. Click the settings icon to the left of the notification, and select **Edit Notification**.
-2. In the popup dialog box, make the necessary updates for the notification, and then click **Save Notification**.
+2. In the pop-up dialog box, make the necessary updates for the notification, and then click **Save Notification**.

 #### Delete a notification

 1. Click the settings icon to the left of the notification, and select **Delete**.
-2. Click **Delete** to confirm the deletion of your notification.
-The notification is permanently deleted.
+2. Click **Delete** to confirm the deletion of your notification and permanently delete the notification.